A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Coupled Beam Optics parametrizations

 and similar relationships for $\alpha$ functions.
 The same phase coordinates optics functions transform similarly, such as $\beta_{1x}$ and $\beta_{2x}$; therefore, the matched coupled functions should be related to the matched uncoupled functions for uncoupled periodic cells.
 Interestingly, this relation introduces a relation between the same mode functions as $\beta_{2x}=u/(1-u)\beta_{1x}$, and similarly for other off-mode functions with on-mode functions.
 Computing emittance projections on $x$ and $y$ planes with this relationship yields:

 For small coupling to no coupling, this suggests $u=0$ leads to correct assignment of emittances with $\epsilon_{1}=\epsilon_{x}$ and $\epsilon_{2}=\epsilon_{y}$.
 The set of relationships shown in Eq.~\eqref{Eq:coupledrel} gives matched solutions for coupled functions while maintaining the normalization conditions between the generating vectors.
-When $u\rightarrow 0$, the coupling vanishes and it removes the ambiguity of setting the coupled beta functions to zero, which causes singularity.
+When $u\rightarrow 0$, Eq.~\eqref{eq:eigenvecscoupled} do not fully reduce to the uncoupled eigenvectors, and further requirement of setting off-mode functions to zero is needed, which leads to singularity (division by zero).
+The special set of solutions for off-mode functions in Eq.~\eqref{Eq:coupledrel} fixes this singularity for uncoupled lattice.
 This set of solutions is illustrated in Fig.~\ref{Fig:difuparamsnormalquad}.

 The second case where this approach can be used is for a special periodic matrix made of skew quadrupoles.
 A cell made of skew quadrupole type focusing elements transfer matrix is represented as:

 Suppose that the total transfer matrix has equal overall focusing in both planes, $M=N$.
 In that case, the overall transfer matrix reduces to $\mathcal{M}=diag(M,M)$ where the periodic cell made up of skew quadrupoles leads to an overall uncoupled transfer matrix.